Hurricane Felix: Aftermath

 After Felix, over 160,000 people were suffering as many communities were stranded due to the storm.
-An appeal was given out by the United Nations for over $48 million (2007 USD$, USD) in emergency aid to the hard-hit areas, particularly in Nicaragua.
-The appeal United States federal government delivered over $1.17 million (2007 USD$, USD) in assistance, and the European Union responded with a donation of €1 million euros ($1.36 million 2007 USD$, USD).
+An appeal was given out by the United Nations for over $48 million (2007 USD, USD) in emergency aid to the hard-hit areas, particularly in Nicaragua.
+The appeal United States federal government delivered over $1.17 million (2007 USD, USD) in assistance, and the European Union responded with a donation of €1 million euros ($1.36 million 2007 USD, USD).
 The United States Agency for International Development (USAID) and the Office of Foreign Disaster Assistance (OFDA) airlifted 120 rolls of plastic sheeting to the severely affected areas, which was used to repair the damaged roofs of health clinics and schools.
 USAID and OFDA also distributed 12,000 ten-liter water containers to Puerto Cabezas.
-Emergency relief supplies from both USAID and OFDA totaled to $94,190 (2007 USD$, USD).
-In the aftermath of both Hurricane Dean and Felix, combined, USAID and OFDA donated $25,000 (2007 USD$, USD) in aid to Honduras, and $1.2 million (2007 USD$, USD) to Nicaragua.
-In addition, United States Department of Defense (USDOD) gave $1.5 million (2007 USD$, USD) in humanitarian assistance to Nicaragua.
-In collaboration with USAID and OFDA, the USDOD delivered near 27.55 tons (25 metric tons) of food from the United Nation's World Food Program to the North Caribbean Coast Autonomous Region, Nicaragua.
+Emergency relief supplies from both USAID and OFDA totaled to $94,190 (2007 USD, USD).
+In the aftermath of both Hurricane Dean and Felix, combined, USAID and OFDA donated $25,000 (2007 USD, USD) in aid to Honduras, and $1.2 million (2007 USD, USD) to Nicaragua.
+In addition, United States Department of Defense (USDOD) gave $1.5 million (2007 USD, USD) in humanitarian assistance to Nicaragua.
+In collaboration with USAID and OFDA, the USDOD delivered near 27.55 tons (25 metric tons) of food from the United Nations' World Food Program to the North Caribbean Coast Autonomous Region, Nicaragua.